 If you don’t know who Peter Drucker is, just get yourself a copy of Managing Oneself.
 I’ve read and re-read and listened to this book in audio form countless times.
 It’s very short (the whole audio is just 45 minutes), yet incredibly life-changing.
 After reading a few pages, you’ll know why Peter Drucker is often called the father of modern management.

-The author of this book, Joseph A. Maciariello, used to be one of Drucker’s close companions, before the latter died in 2005 (at the age of 95, mind you!).
+The author of A Year With Peter Drucker, Joseph A. Maciariello, used to be one of Drucker’s close companions, before the latter died in 2005 (at the age of 95, mind you!).
 Fed up with the fact that Drucker’s great management practices have been watered down and gobbled up by talking heads in recent decades, he decided to publish an all-encompassing compendium, based on Drucker’s personal mentorship program.

 If you’re a manager, hold a leadership position, or aspiring to one or the other, this one’s for you.
 Here are 3 lessons from the book: